Quantitative Reductions and Vertex-Ranked Infinite Games (Full Version): Vertex-Ranked Games

 \section{Vertex-Ranked Games}

 {{\textsc{Rank}^{\sup}}} {{\textsc{Rank}^{\lim}}} {{\textsc{Rank}^{X}}}

-We introduce a very simple form of quantitative games, which we call vertex-ranked games.
+We introduce two very simple kinds of quantitative games, which we call vertex-ranked games.
 In such games, the cost of a play is determined solely by a qualitative winning condition and a ranking of the vertices of the arena by natural numbers.
-We show that both winning conditions only incur a polynomial overhead in the complexity of solving them with respect to the underlying winning conditions.
+We show that solving the threshold problem for either kind of game is possible with only a polynomial overhead over solving the underlying qualitative game.

 Furthermore, we show that the memory structures implementing winning strategies for either player only incur a polynomial overhead in comparison to the memory structures implementing winning strategies for the underlying conditions.
-Moreover, we discuss the optimization problem for such games, i.e., the problem of determining the minimal~$b$ such that Player~$0$ has a strategy of cost at most~$b$ in such a game.
+Finally, we briefly discuss the optimization problem for such games, i.e., the problem of determining the minimal~$b$ such that Player~$0$ has a strategy of cost at most~$b$ in such a game.
+We argue that determining such~$b$ incurs only a polynomial overhead over solving the underlying qualitative game.

-Let~$\arena$ be an arena with vertex set~$V$, let~$\wincond \subseteq V^\omega$ be a qualitative winning condition, and let~$\rank\colon V \rightarrow \nats$ be a ranking function on vertices.
+Let~$\arena$ be an arena with vertex set~$V$, let~$\wincond \subseteq (V')^\omega$ be a qualitative winning condition, and let~$\rank\colon V \rightarrow \nats$ be a ranking function on vertices.
 We define the quantitative vertex-ranked~$\sup$-condition

 as well as its prefix-independent version, the vertex-ranked~$\limsup$-condition